 Dementia is a syndrome that involves a significant global loss of cognitive abilities such as attention, memory, language, logical reasoning, and problem-solving severe enough to interfere with social or occupational functioning.

 What Is not Dementia?

 Dementia is not temporary confusion or forgetfulness that might result from a self-limited infection, underlying illness, or side effects of medications.
-Dementia typically progresses to become worse over time.
+Dementia typically worsens over time.

 How Is Dementia Diagnosed?

 In diagnosing dementia, a doctor uses certain criteria.
 Criteria for the diagnosis of dementia include impairment of attention, orientation, memory, judgment, language, motor and spatial skills, and function.
 (By definition, dementia is not due to major depression or schizophrenia.)

 How Common Is Dementia?